andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 The author encourages the reader to strike a balance between work that is valued at the org, and personal growth.

-#### Chasing Ghosts 👻
+#### On "Chasing Ghosts" 👻

-Ghosts are low-impact, but very high-effort projects that aren't quite done.
+*Ghosts* are low-impact, high-effort projects that aren't quite done.
 A new person may be brought in to try and solve these problems!
 Equipped with their new energy, maybe they can crack the nut.

 > Taking the time to understand the status quo before shifting it will always repay diligence with results.

 These projects might also be doomed to fail.
-It may involve a difficult conversation with a boss, to help clarify and align on the business value, and discuss whether the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost) is driving the continued effort.
+It may be a difficult conversation to have with a boss, but align on the business value, and discuss whether the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost) is in effect.

 #### What should you work on?
 Existential issues.